Eliyaan/tinyvvm/README.md

 - Clone the project with git.
 - Then compile it by running `v .` in the project's directory (or `v -prod -autofree .` to create an optimized executable).
-- Add tinyvvm to the desktops list³
+- Add tinyvvm to the desktops list³ and then logout and chose tinyvvm

+Or: (replacing the last step)
-- Or Disabling your autostarting desktop manager if needed (on gnome fedora I think I used :`systemctl disable gdm.service` ), and quit it (by rebooting if you dont know another way)
+- Disabling your autostarting desktop manager if needed (on gnome fedora I think I used :`systemctl disable gdm.service` ), and quit it (by rebooting if you dont know another way)
 - Run in the terminal after booting is finished : `startx ~/...path to the project's directory.../tinyvvm`.

 ## Keybinds